background

 Copilot and ChatGPT were more accurate.
 ChatGPT’s presentation was the least polished, but its historical balance sheet was easiest to audit.

-An important side note — had Shortcut and Claude used correct data, they would have won because they were attempting a more analytically rigorous presentation of lumping certain line items together that logically make sense to be aggregated (current portion and non current portions of marketable securities, debt, etc).
+An important additional note — had Shortcut and Claude used correct data, they would have won because they were attempting a more analytically rigorous presentation of lumping certain line items together that logically make sense to be aggregated (current portion and non current portions of marketable securities, debt, etc).
 Shortcut was also going into the footnotes to break out certain items when appropriate.
 ChatGPT and Copilot felt much more like mindless order takers.

 Sourcing and commenting: 🏆 Claude wins